natos/esibildosola.com/content/classes.md

 ## Yoga classes

-Marcela finished her yoga Purna Yoga teacher's training at the International Yoga Federation in Argentina back in 2011 and before that, she also studied Iyengar Yoga.
-Ever since she's also studied Okido yoga, Acro yoga, she loves to be a student and to practice Vinyasa on a regular basis.
+Back in 2011, I finished my yoga Purna Yoga teacher's training at the International Yoga Federation in Argentina in Buenos Aires and before that, I also studied Iyengar Yoga.
+Later on, I followed a few Acro yoga workshops in Argentina and Amsterdam and I also did some study over Okido yoga, acupressure and massage.
+I'm an active yoga practitioner and I love to be a student and to practice Vinyasa on a regular basis.
-This wide range of knowledge gives Marcela the tools to adapt the class to each student.
+This wide range of knowledge gives me the tools to adapt the class to each student.
-Marcela teaches weekly classes of Artistic Yoga at Pole Dance Factory Amsterdam on Fridays afternoon.
-She is also available for private classes and group classes on demand.
+I currently teach weekly classes of Artistic Yoga at Pole Dance Factory Amsterdam on Fridays afternoon.
+I'm also available for private classes and group classes on demand.
 [Get in touch](/contact)

 {{< images size="1" >}}
 {{% image src="/assets/images/classes/classes-yoga.jpg" %}}